Whilst some may prefer anther tipple, wine is the go-to beverage for many people.

-This is another option that’ll provide you with European-style tapas along with a wonderfully thought-out wine list.
+This is another option that’ll feed you European-style tapas along with a wonderfully thought-out wine list.

-Most options are from Italy, Spain, and France, but some lovely Australian options have been included too.
-They value the importance of appreciating wine that’s been curated locally.
+Most options are from Italy, Spain, and France, but these are some lovely Australian drops as well.
+Suffice to say, they value the importance of appreciating wine that’s been curated locally.

 Opening Hours: Monday- Thursday (6pm-9:30pm) Friday-Saturday (12pm-4pm/5pm-10pm) Sunday (12-8:30pm)

-Another option located on Surry Hills is this wonderful restaurant that prioritizes providing produce that is sourced from local growers.
+This wonderful restaurant prioritises using produce that sourced from local growers.

 Their menu is inspired by Morocco, the Middle East, and Spain, providing you with wholesome, mouthwatering dishes.

-Their wine showcases small and upcoming producers while also providing international wines.
-They are committed to sustainability and only favor growers who stand by organic farming.
+Their wine list showcases small and upcoming producers.
+They are committed to sustainability and only favour growers who pursue organic farming.

 If there’s one thing we know for sure, it’s that Sydney is not lacking in wine bars.
-Many will specialize in providing you with international options, while also showcasing local producers.
+Many specialise in providing you with international options, while also showcasing local producers.

-If you are a visitor who is looking for some laid-back ambiance and a nice glass of wine, or a local who is trying to branch out and try some new places, pick of these wine bars in this list and explore what they have to offer.
+If you are a visitor who is looking for a laid-back ambiance and a nice glass of wine, or a local who is trying to branch out and try some new places, pick one of the wine bars in this list and explore what they have to offer.

-You may find yourself becoming a regular in some of them.
+You may find even yourself becoming a regular in some of them.